 Bethany Davis – Executive Director

 After being a teacher for 18-years, God began leading Bethany to devote her life to the incarcerated population and those reentering society.
 Bethany has experienced the life-changing power of the gospel in her own life and wants to see other women have the same change of life.
 After much prayer, Bethany left her teaching position (which she loved) and answered the call to direct Cornerstone Transition Home.
-She is a wife, mom to two adult children and “NiNi” to one grandson and one the way.
+She is a wife, mom to two adult children and “NiNi” to two grandsons.

 Jennifer Smith – House Manager/ Program Director

 Jennifer’s youth was filled with abuse, bitterness, addiction and violence that led her to spend eleven-and-a-half years in prison.
 During her incarceration she came to know her Savior and was transformed by God’s Word.
 Now, she serves as a chaplain at the McPherson prison where she was once incarcerated—sharing the hope of the gospel to women in prison everyday.

 Jennifer has experienced transitioning from prison to the free-world.
 Her wisdom and life-experience is a valuable to the Cornerstone team.